 Faliraki beach - credits: rhodesguide.com

-Faliraki has been for years and remains, one of the most developed tourist areas of Rhodes, only thanks to its huge beach.
-The beach is sandy and wonderful and has a length of over 4 km.
+Faliraki beach has been for years and remains, one of the most developed tourist areas of Rhodes, only thanks to its huge beach.
+It is a lovely sandy beach and has a length of over 4 km.
 The big beach in Faliraki starts on the left from where the beaches of Kallithea end, continues where the huge hotel units of the area stand, and reaches the settlement.

-You will also find beaches to the right of Faliraki in small coves, small dolly beaches such as the famous Anthony Quinn beach, but the beach in Faliraki will never lose its popularity because it is really wonderful.
+You will also find beaches on the east coast of Faliraki in small coves, and small dolly beaches such as the famous Anthony Quinn beach, but the beach in Faliraki will never lose its popularity because it is really wonderful.
 Faliraki is an excellent choice for accommodation in Rhodes if one wants to be close to the beautiful beaches on the east side of the island.

 For the sophisticated travelers